Quadrant Rainbow Loaf

 4. Lightly oil the inside of the bread pan and set aside.
 Once the dough has risen, punch the air out and separate the dough into 4 portions.

-5. Knead Supercolors into dough: Dust some flour on a clean work surface and set aside 1 portion.
-Knead 1 Supercolor Powder into the remaining 3 portions, creating 3 Supercolor doughs.
-Knead the powder into the dough in its powder form or if it’s easier, dissolve the Supercolor Powder into 1-2 tsp of water and knead the solution into the dough.
+5. Knead Suncore Foods® Powder Into Dough — Dust some flour on a clean work surface and set aside 1 portion.
+Knead 1 Supercolor Powder into the remaining 3 portions, creating 3 color doughs.
+Knead the Suncore Foods® Powder into the dough in its powder form or if it’s easier, dissolve the Suncore Foods® Powder into 1-2 tsp of water and knead the solution into the dough.
 If needed, dust some flour onto the dough.

-6. Roll dough: Once the Supercolor doughs are ready, using a rolling pin, individually roll each of the 4 portions into ovals or rectangles, approximately 10x6” in size.
+6. Roll Dough — Once the Supercolor doughs are ready, using a rolling pin, individually roll each of the 4 portions into ovals or rectangles, approximately 10 x 6 inches size.

 7. Create dough logs: Starting from the narrower end (6” side), roll each dough inwards forming 4 skinny dough logs.
 The logs should be thin enough for two dough logs to fit side by side in the bread pan.
 The length of the logs should be shorter than the length of the bread pan, giving the dough enough room to rise.